-- Provide clear, written instructions for test preparation, including dietary restrictions and medication adjustments - Explain the purpose and importance of each test and obtain informed consent for invasive or expensive tests - Implement a follow-up system for incomplete or missed tests - Offer digital platforms for viewing and understanding the test and test results
+- Explain reason and need of tests investigative or confirmatory. - Provide clear, written instructions for test preparation, including dietary restrictions and medication adjustments.

+- Explain test turnaround times, costs, and the significance of each test. - Obtain informed consent for invasive or expensive procedures, explaining risks, benefits, and alternatives; use charts/visuals. - Follow up on incomplete or missed tests to ensure continuity. - Ensure patients get a copy of test reports. - Offer digital platforms for viewing and understanding the test and test results.